-On a seaside hike in Colombia, under a sweltering sun, the rare passages in the forest were the only real moments of breath.
-The heat remained, but the air changed: cooler, more humid, less aggressive, as if the trees had suddenly made the land habitable.
-This immediate sensation says something about the services that forests render to mankind, helping to reinforce the powerful imagination we associate with them.
-In many cultures, from indigenous spiritualities to the Andean idea of Pachamama, nature is more than just a backdrop: it protects, nourishes, regulates and connects the living.
-Today, this imaginary world has become part of very real issues: in the face of heatwaves and heat islands, the re-vegetation of cities seeks to reintroduce the capacity of living things to cool, filter the air, retain water and make spaces habitable.
-Yet these same forests are also called upon to make an active contribution to the energy transition, providing wood materials, renewable heat and partial alternatives to fossil fuels.
+Today, this imaginary world meets very real challenges: in the face of heatwaves and heat islands, urban greening aims precisely to reintroduce the capacity of living organisms to cool, filter the air, retain water and make spaces habitable.
+Yet these same forests are also called upon to make an active contribution to the energy transition, by supplying wood as a material or renewable heat.
 Herein lies the ambivalence: how can we mobilize the forest as a climate solution without weakening the very thing that underpins its ecological, symbolic and vital value?

 Forests play a dual role in the face of climate change: they help to slow it down, while helping human societies to adapt to it.

-In addition to mitigation, forests are also a lever for adapting to climate change: not only do they absorb carbon, they also concretely reduce a region's exposure to climatic shocks.
-Forests stabilize soils, slowing runoff and limiting erosion, thereby reducing the risk of flooding, landslides and torrential erosion.
+In addition to mitigation, forests are also a lever for adapting to climate change: in concrete terms, they reduce a region's exposure to climatic shocks.
+Forests stabilize soils, slow runoff and limit erosion, thereby reducing the risk of flooding, landslides and torrential erosion.
 This function is becoming a real risk management issue for insurers, banks and large companies exposed to natural disasters.
-Mangroves are the most quantified example: these coastal forests reduce flood-related damage by over $65 billion a year, and protect over 15 million people.
+Mangroves provide the most quantified example: these coastal forests reduce flood-related damage by more than $65 billion a year, and protect more than 15 million people (Ocean Risk and Resilience Action Alliance (ORRAA), The Coastal Risk Index).

 Finally, forests also play an adaptive role through their ability to cool inhabited spaces, an issue that has become central with the increase in heatwaves.
 In cities, trees provide shade, humidify the air through evapotranspiration, filter pollutants and reduce the heat islands produced by concrete and asphalt.
-A study of 93 European cities estimates that increasing tree cover to 30% would reduce the average urban temperature by 0.4°C, with local effects of up to 5.9°C, and prevent 2,644 premature deaths linked to heat islands (European Commission, 2025).
-Urban revegetation thus shows that the forest, or more broadly the tree, is becoming an adaptation infrastructure as essential as water, energy or transport networks.
+According to a European Commission study of 93 cities, increasing tree cover to 30% would reduce urban temperatures by 0.4°C on average.
+But the effect would be mainly local: in certain districts, the drop could reach 5.9°C, preventing almost 3,000 premature deaths linked to heat islands.
+Urban revegetation shows that the forest, or more broadly the tree, is becoming as essential an adaptation infrastructure as water, energy or transport networks.

 Wood energy occupies an ambivalent position in the transition.
 It is officially classified as a renewable energy when it comes from sustainably managed forests, as the carbon emitted during its combustion can, in theory, be reabsorbed by the growth of trees.
 But this logic is disputed: burning wood releases CO₂ immediately, while forest regeneration takes decades.
 Added to this are emissions of fine particles and the risk that excessive demand for wood energy will increase pressure on soils, biodiversity and forest stands.
 That's why several reports have called for moderate, local development focused on co-products rather than on dedicated energy exploitation.

 This controversy does not condemn wood energy, but it does force us to place it in a broader context: that of the cascade of uses.
-This principle is defended by the European RED III directive, and calls for biomass to be used according to its highest economic and environmental added value: first in wood products, then in reuse and recycling, and only then in energy.
+This principle is defended by the Renewable Energy Directive III (RED III), a European directive adopted in 2023 whose main objective is to accelerate the energy transition by increasing the share of renewable energies to at least 42.5% of the EU's final energy consumption by 2030, and calls for biomass to be used according to its highest economic and environmental added value: first as wood products, then as reuse and recycling, and only then as energy.
 This hierarchy makes it possible to overcome the opposition between profitability and climate protection: the most economically interesting uses (construction, carpentry, furniture, panels) are also often those that prolong carbon storage and maximize substitution effects.

 The figures justify this hierarchy.
-Long-lasting wood products prolong carbon storage: a timber frame, a timber-framed wall or solid wood flooring can store carbon for up to 100 years, compared with around 20 years for some furniture and 8 years for a pallet.
-Above all, wood material avoids more emissions than wood energy: material substitution would avoid around 20.4 MtCO₂ per year in France, or 5% of 2017 national GHG emissions (FCBA, 2021).
+Long-lasting wood products prolong carbon storage: a timber frame, a timber-framed wall or solid parquet can store carbon for almost 100 years, compared with around 20 years for some furniture and 8 years for a pallet.
+Above all, wood material avoids more emissions than wood energy: material substitution would save around 20 MtCO₂ per year in France, or 5% of national greenhouse gas emissions (FCBA, 2021).

-However, wood energy remains highly relevant when it replaces gas, fuel oil or coal in local heat uses: wood chips emit around 25 kgCO₂/MWh in the life cycle, compared with 241 kgCO₂/MWh for natural gas.
-But its role must come at the end of the chain, to valorize residues, sawmill by-products, pruning wood or end-of-life products.
+However, wood energy remains highly relevant when it replaces gas, fuel oil or coal in local heating applications: wood chips emit around ten times less than natural gas.
+But its role must come at the end of the chain, to valorize sawmill residues, prunings or end-of-life products.

 The energy transition and economic logic are based on the same idea: not burning up a precious resource too quickly.